 With access to the latest high-performance polymers – and the expertise to assist with material selection and troubleshooting – Curbell Plastics can help with all of your valve, regulator, and sealing application challenges.

 We serve customers in all corners of the United States and Canada from locations nationwide.
-Nine of our locations and our corporate headquarters have ISO 9001 certification, and we maintain ITAR and EAR compliance company-wide.
+Multiple Curbell Plastics locations have ISO 9001 certification, and we maintain ITAR and EAR compliance company-wide.

 Call 1-800-553-0335 | Ask a Plastics Expert | Explore Our Materials